2400704751-stack/Js-Assignment-Group25/README.md

 **Instructions on how to run the code**
 1.Open the project folder in VS Code.
-2.Install the Live Server extension if not already installed.
-3.Right-click index.html and select Open with Live Server.
+2.Install the Live Server extension if not already installed  3.Right-click index.html and select Open with Live Server.
 4.The site will open in your browser.

+**Git page access**
+Visit the deployedlink provided by the group leader ie https://github.com/2400704751-stack/Js-Assignment-Group25.git The site loads automatically